particle-iot/docs/src/content/hardware/migration-guides/gen2-cellular-migration.md

 ### PMIC and fuel gauge

-The Electron, E Series, Boron, and Tracker SoM all include the PMIC (bq24195) and battery fuel gauge (MAX17043) on the module itself.
+The Electron, E-Series, Boron, and Tracker SoM all include the PMIC (bq24195) and battery fuel gauge (MAX17043) on the module itself.

-On the B Series SoM, the PMIC and fuel gauge are optional.
+On the B-Series SoM, the PMIC and fuel gauge are optional.
 For example, if you are powering by an external power supply and not using a battery, you can omit the components entirely.

 ### USB differences